mrvladimir15/IDS347L-01-SSN-Validator/README.md

  * [Test Plan](https://github.com/mrvladimir15/IDS347L-01-SSN-Validator/blob/main/docs/Test-Plan.md).
 Redirects to the application's test plan, a document that indicates how will be the path to test the whole application and confirm that it accomplishes the given requirements.

 ## Required software
-To run the application and execute the test cases using PyTest there is some software required:
+To run the application and execute the test cases using PyTest there is some software required.
+Follow these steps to download the required software in Ubuntu:
 ### PYTHON 3.9:
 1. Open the terminal.
 2. In the terminal, type: